danielafrimi/Tunable-Models-for-Image-Processing/README.md

 # Lab

-## 1st Step
+## Introduction

+Deep convolutions neural network has demonstrated its capability of learning a deterministic mapping for the desired imagery effect.
+However, the large variety of user flavors motivates the possibility of continuous transition among different output effects. \\

+For example if our task is image denoisng, the most common method is by supervised models (deep learning), when the input is a noisy image, and the output will be the clean image (fixed pre-determined corruption level).
+However, models are optimized for only a single degradation level, so if we have a batch of noisy images with different Gaussian noise, our model will not clean the images well (in reality, the degradation level is not known and at inference time, the model can under-perform). \\

+In order to overcome this limitation, continuous-level based models have been proposed. in such models, the output image is based on a target parameter which can be adjusted at inference time.

+## Implement Smoother Network Tuning and Interpolation for Continuous-level Image Processing paper
+To get a better intuition about Continuous-level models, I implemented \href{https://arxiv.org/abs/1904.08118} {Modulating Image Restoration with Continual Levels via Adaptive Feature Modification Layers (CVPR 2019)} and \href{https://arxiv.org/abs/1811.10515}{DNI - Deep Network Interpolation for Continuous Imagery Effect Transition (CVPR 2018)}

+I have implemented the FTN paper by Samsung Research (2020, with no code reference.
+The proposed architecture learns kernels during training (taken from the idea in a hyper networks paper).

+In the paper they proposed a smoother network tuning and interpolation method for Continuous-level using the FTN, which is structurally smoother than the other frameworks.
+In addition, the method is comparable in adaptation and interpolation performance on multiple imaging levels, significantly smoother in practice, and efficient in both memory and computational complexity.

+Filter Transition Network (FTN) which is a non-linear module that easily adapts to new levels (and a method to initialize non- linear CNNs with identity mappings).

+### FTN- Densioing Task

 Train a renset model (with 5-10 layers) on denoising task. added a Gaussian noise with std equal to 0.2 to each image.
-I've added the ftn layer after each filter, In the first training alpha=0 (we dont learn the ftn blocks beacuse the gradient is 0). the results were the same to the basic model (PSNR 27-28).
+I've added the FTN blocks after each filter, In the first training alpha=0 (we don't learn the FTN blocks because the gradient is 0). the results were the same to the basic model (PSNR 27-28).
+It can be seen that with the architecture of the model on 16 layers, the model tries to clear a noise of 0.2, but does not maintain the sharpness of the original images.

 [comment]: <> (<p float="left">)